-Pfizer to seek U.S. authorization for COVID booster shot as Delta variant spreads | CBC News
+Pfizer to seek U.S. authorization for COVID booster shot as delta variant spreads | CBC News

 Because boosters would drive increasing demand for vaccines while much of the world is still unvaccinated, Dolsten said Pfizer is looking at ways to boost production.

-It is already targeting production of 3 billion doses this year and 4 billion doses next year.
+It is already targeting production of three billion doses this year and four billion next year.
 Dolsten declined to give a forecast of exactly how many more doses the company could add, but said, "We can step up billion after billion in '22."